rails-lambda/crypteia/README.md

   deactivate CMD
 ```

 Secrets are fetched in batch via the `ENTRYPOINT`.
 This is done for you automatically with the Lambda Runtime Interface Client as part of the Lambda Extensions interface.
-When using Ctypteia with other container tools, calling the binary `/opt/extensions/crypteia` would need to be as an explicit `ENTRYPOINT` or part of that script.
+When using Ctypteia with other container tools, calling the binary `/opt/extensions/crypteia` would need to be done as an explicit `ENTRYPOINT` or part of that script.
 When your `CMD` process is running, replacing `x-crypteia` prefixed environment values with `getenv(3)` is done quickly in memory.

 ## Installation